This series was originally a live podcast/vlog. All sessions were recorded and are available below.

 The best place to start is by hearing from trans and nonbinary people directly.
 In this series, we will listen to the stories of several individuals who have unique experiences of gender.
 The goal is not debate, but rather to see the faces and hear the voices of real people whose stories can help us to see the world through their eyes.
 I’m excited to introduce you to these guests!

 While I frequently speak and write on sexuality, I’m less versed in the gender identity conversation.
 I’m still learning.
 Come learn alongside me.
-Subscribers to my Bible, Sexuality, and Gender Substack will receive an e-mail with the Zoom links each week.
-Want to attend the series, but not yet a Subscriber?
-No problem, you can sign up today!

 Meet the Guests

-April 22nd: Karen Keen and Sally Gary
+Episode 1: Karen Keen and Sally Gary

 Karen and Sally introduce the series and discuss their own experience of gender as gay women.
 Studies show gay people have higher rates of being gender atypical.
 Why is that?
 Sally and Karen explore this particular gender experience through their own stories.
 Karen Keen is a biblical scholar and spiritual care provider with The Redwood Center for Spiritual Care and Education.
 And Sally Gary is the executive director of the Christian ministry CenterPeace, which serves LGBTQ folk, parents of LGBTQ loved ones, as well as pastors and ministry leaders.